tylerengalla/kickstarter_analysis_challenge/README.md

 What could be helpful in providing us better insight would've been to calculate the Central Tendencies of this data set and display it in a Box and Whisker plot.
 This would allow us to understand the distribution of the data in a greater capacity and may allow us to provide Louise with a stronger hypotheses of how Goals effect outcomes.

 However, given the current analysis we did find that the highest percentage of success came with the lowest goal of 'Less than 1000' with 76% chance of success.
+Our sample size drastically decreases in terms of Total Projects as we increase our goal amount giving us limited data to make any more strong arguments.

+---

+### Conclusions

+* Summer is the best time to launch a Theater campaign - with the overall best chance of success coming in the month of May.
+* December is the worst month to launch a Theater campaign.
-Another piece of advice we can decipher and share with Louise is that she should not be setting a Goal within the range of '45000 to 49999' as there is 0% chance of campaigns being successful within that goal range.
+* Goals of 'Less than 1000' give the highest chance of having a successful campaign with 76% of Campaigns being successful within that goal range.